ISISNeutronMuon/MDANSE/Doc/pages/structure.rst

 Eccentricity
 ''''''''''''

--  available for trajectories only

-*Description:* Eccentricity analysis in MDANSE quantifies how elongated or flattened molecules are, revealing valuable insights into their shape and structure.
+Eccentricity analysis in MDANSE quantifies how elongated or flattened molecules are, revealing valuable insights into their shape and structure.
 Researchers use it to understand molecular geometry and conformation, aiding the differentiation of molecules by shape.
 This analysis is